On-Campus Health Services

 - Preventing the Flu: Good Health Habits Can Help Stop Germs Please review this information with your child and practice/encourage these habits.

-- When to keep your student home from school: The primary reasons that we send students home to recover are fever of 100.0° (or higher), multiple episodes of vomiting, or multiple episodes of diarrhea.
-There may be times when the registered nurse, based on their assessment, will also recommend that the student recover at home even if they don’t have these specific symptoms.
+- When to keep your student home from school: The primary reasons that we send students home to recover are a fever of 100.0° (or higher), multiple episodes of vomiting, or multiple episodes of diarrhea.
+There may be times when the registered nurse, based on their assessment, will also recommend that the student recovers at home even if they don’t have these specific symptoms.

 - Procedure for Return to School after Illness: A physician’s note is required if a student is absent for 4 or more consecutive school days (including I-Days).
 When students return they should have recovered sufficiently to be able to carry out all activities of daily living and attend all classes.
 Please have your student check in with the health office, upon return, before attending their first class of the day.